AlvaroCorrales/AlvaroCorrales.github.io/index.md

 <!-- Introduction Text -->
 ## What I can do for your business

 As a freelance data scientist, I help businesses rapidly develop Proofs of Concept (PoC) and Minimum Viable Products (MVP) using AI and cloud technologies.
+Rapid prototyping is essential to quickly determine if the technology fits your business needs, allowing for efficient validation before full-scale implementation.
 My approach is personalized, providing bespoke solutions designed to meet the unique needs of each client.
 Think of me as a modern-day artisan, crafting data solutions with care, precision, and a deep understanding of your business goals.

 I offer end-to-end support, from ideation and discovery workshops to the implementation of custom data models and analytics tools.
-Whether you're looking to explore new concepts or bring a product to life, I'll be with you every step of the way.
+Whether you’re looking to explore new concepts or bring a product to life, I’ll be with you every step of the way.